 I’ve tried Gen. McChrystal’s one-meal-a-day diet for two weeks.
 For me, it hasn’t been that difficult a transition.
 I had already started an intermittent fasting regimen a month or so earlier.
 I have learned a lot about my eating habits from this little experiment – that, spoiler alert- I think I will continue.

 1. I am not in tune with my hunger or my body.

 So many diets come up with newfangled ways to keep you from being hungry.
 This diet also kept me from being hungry – by not giving me any food.

-I’ve never really understood daily average caloric counts.
+I’ve never counted calories.
 According to my age, weight, gender and height, I should eat about 1,500 calories a day.
 Looking at 1,500 calories a day meal plans, this is way more food than I ever eat even on a normal 3-meal a day meal plan.